Triamec/DirectFeed/README.md

 The *Auto Loop* button will automatically start the process of repeatedly feeding the motion profile, using the buttons from the *Feeder Loop* group.
 If you omit the *Auto Loop* button, you may step through the process manually.

+### Scripting

 There is another mode, comparable to an autopilot, which is activated by passing the name of a motion profile file to the DirectFeed application.
 Dragging the motion profile file over the application icon in Windows Explorer does just this.
 In this case, the `DirectFeed.Execute` method will be called.
 This method demonstrates the use of the different business functionality in correct sequence.
 The buttons and history will reflect progress.
+> [!WARNING]
-When you intercept the script by pressing a button, this will tear down the system.
+> When you intercept the script by pressing a button, this will tear down the system.
 For detailed information refer to the ![State Machine](./doc/DirectFeedStateMachine.pdf) of the application.

+The `Repeat` preference determines whether the path will be looped.

 ## Shortcomings
 The application imports all positions as single precision floating point numbers.